casper-network/docs-archive/glossary/N.rst

 Node
 ^^^^^

+A Casper node is a physical or virtual device that is participating in the Casper network.
+They store, validate and preserve the blockchain data.

-A server (= running program) participating in the blockchain P2P network and serving **external clients**.
-It is constructed of several software components or "layers": Client, COMM, Consensus, Execution Engine, and Storage.
+Nodes are constructed of several software components or layers: Client, COMM, Consensus, Execution Engine, and Storage.

 #. gRPC Client - gRPC interfaces to various node functions, including accepting deploys, creating+proposing **blocks** (not exposed publicly), and querying the **BlockDAG**
 #.
 COMM - contains the logic for message passing between **nodes** on the network (via TCP) as well as discovering new peers (via Kademlia)